chrisnoonan98675/site/xl-release/concept/lock_tasks.markdown

 ---

 ## Lock tasks
-Locked activities are mandatory.
-If a locked task occurs during a release, this task needs to be executed before the release can continue.
+Lock tasks are mandatory.
+If a lock task occurs during a release, this task needs to be executed before the release can continue.

-In highly regulated environments with strict compliance requirements, lock tasks ensure that standards are adhered to, and also that evidence, along task details, are stored to an evidence database.
+In highly regulated environments with strict compliance requirements, lock tasks ensure that standards are adhered to, and also that evidence along task details, are stored to an evidence database.
 Lock tasks make continuous delivery and compliance possible in regulated environments.

 In an environment that is not highly regulated, and steps are open to interpretation, lock tasks ensure that mandatory activities are executed.
 In this case, you can give teams the freedom to compose their own pipeline and adjust it to their situation.